Back to articles

 Milk is used as raw materials for producing foods such as yogurt, curd, kefir, cheese, probiotic drinks, etc.

-Yogurt: Yogurt is a popular dairy product fermented by two bacterial species, Streptococcus thermophilus, and Lactobacillus bulgaricus, from milk.
+Yogurt: Yogurt is a popular dairy product made from milk fermented by two bacteria working together, Streptococcus thermophilus and Lactobacillus delbrueckii subsp. bulgaricus.
 In addition, a few other organisms act as starter cultures: Bifidobacterium spp., Lactobacillus delbrueckii, Lactobacillus casei, and Lactococcus lactis, among others.
 These bacteria ferment milk and produce lactic acid, which drops the milk pH from 7 to 4-5, which coagulates it.
 Produced lactic acid causes the sour taste of yogurt and inhibits the growth of spoilage bacteria.

 Fermented Food from Soybeans